P-Brower/homepage/resume.md

  * Coordinated cross-departmentally to ensure learning content is ready for publication
  * Leveraged hands on training to learn new technologies, including SQL, CSS, HTML, Wordpress, and GIT
  * Advised and collaborated on multiple large scale projects, including implementing LinkedIn Learning
- * Planned and managed the decommission of an outdated Learning Management System

 ### CITIZEN SCHOOLS
 #### Help Desk Associate